{welcome}

 Needing to rush to the toilet to pass urine

-Passing urine more often than usual, especially at night
+Passing urine more than usual, especially at night

 Difficulty in passing urine